Table of contents

 11. Offer flexibility that employees need

 Flexibility benefits both employers and their employees.
 It shows that companies are committed to helping employees balance their professional and personal lives more effectively.
-According to Upwork, an estimated 32.6 million US workers will be working remotely by 2025.
 Companies can offer remote and hybrid work arrangements, create versatile office environments to make it an enjoyable place to work, or adopt collaborative communication channels to keep remote and on-site teams connected.

 12. Build a culture of coaching

-Employees who say their manager supports their personal and professional development goals are twice as likely to say they would recommend their managers to others.
-Managers should open doors for employees to participate in new projects and skills training opportunities, help them build meaningful connections, and empower their team to work with autonomy.
+Employees who receive regular, meaningful coaching from their manager are twice as likely to recommend their manager to others.
+Managers should open doors for employees to take part in new projects and skills training opportunities, help them build meaningful connections, and empower their team to work with autonomy.

 It is also important that managers act as coaches, not as traditional managers, who understand employees’ strengths and weaknesses and help them identify the skills they need to succeed at work.